Fauxsys/kubernetes-hy.github.io/data/part-3/2-deployment-pipeline.md

 </html>
 ```

-Let's make sure that everything works by doing `docker build . -t colorcontent && docker run -p 3000:80 colorcontent` to build and run it and then accessing it through [http://localhost:3000](http://localhost:3000).
+Let's make sure that everything works by doing `docker image build . -t colorcontent && docker run -p 3000:80 colorcontent` to build and run it and then accessing it through [http://localhost:3000](http://localhost:3000).
 Next is the addition of manifests for our website.

 **manifests/service.yaml**